Poet in Residence

 If you happen to be a customer of Barberette, past or present, please get in touch as I’d love to talk to you!

-GenderFux, a queer transmasculine poetry pamphlet, written in collaboration with Jem Henderson and Jonathan Kinsman and published by Nine Pens Press, has its live London launch on Tuesday 24th May!
+GenderFux, a queer transmasculine poetry pamphlet, written in collaboration with Jem Henderson and Jonathan Kinsman and published by Nine Pens Press, had its live London launch on Tuesday 24th May!

-No Holds Barred also sees its online launch, along with the other four authors from Lupercalia Press’ first chapbook series.
+No Holds Barred had its online launch on 23rd April, along with the other four authors from Lupercalia Press’ first chapbook series.

 I will be delivering a workshop for Full House Literary Magazine on Monday 7th March 19.30 GMT on Erasure, Blackout & Cut-Up Eco-Poetry.
 Free to attend!

 Sign up here: www.fullhouseliterary.com/workshops-prompts

 I will be reading my third-prize-winning poem from the Forest Poets competition at this free online event.
 Monday 14th March 20.00 GMT Register here: